 And while our nation has made some progress in righting past wrongs, tribal nations often lack the resources to acquire and steward land, a problem only magnified by frequent exclusion from public funding programs.
 This is where Trust for Public Land has been able to step in and make a difference.

 Trust for Public Land has long partnered with tribal nations and Indigenous communities to recover, restore, and protect their ancestral homelands.
 We’re driven by our mission to expand equitable access to parks and open space for everyone, especially those who have been left out of such vital investments.
-For the past two decades, TPL has worked with more than 70 tribes and Native groups to protect homelands and culturally significant places such as ancestral burial grounds, fishing sites, and lands that supply traditional foods and medicines.
-Through these efforts we have protected or helped return more than 200,000 acres of land to Native Americans.
+Over the years, TPL has worked with more than 70 tribes and Native groups to protect homelands and culturally significant places such as ancestral burial grounds, fishing sites, and lands that supply traditional foods and medicines.
+Through these efforts we have protected or helped return more than 200,000 acres of land to Native Americans and Native Hawaiians.